Michael Hewitt · Executive Vocal Presence

 You want to be taken seriously.

-You've put in the years.
 You have the track record.
-But when you walk into a room full of gray-haired decision-makers or step onto a stage, something doesn't land.
-Your identity hasn't caught up to your resume.
-You have the expertise — you need the world to feel it the moment you speak.
+The role.
+The seat at the table.
+But when you step into a room or onto a stage, you can feel the lag.
+Your public identity hasn't caught up to your private competence.
+You need the room to register who you are before you have to prove it.

 02